 - Increased Market Share:

-The centre of this concept is the quality of products and processes.
+The basis of this concept is the quality of products and processes.
 Subsequently, offering quality products to customers.
 Consequently, decreasing customer complaints and an increase in market share.

 - Reduced Wastage: